MasterFacilityList/mfl_api/docs/03_production_install.rst

 application's root folder.

 The ``.env`` file holds confidential configuration information.
-For that reason, it is not tracked in revision control ( revision control has an example ``.env`` whose values should **not** be used in production ).
+For that reason, it is not tracked in version control ( version control has an example ``.env`` whose values should **not** be used in production ).

 A proper ``.env`` file should set the following values up: